braathwaate/stratego/README.md

 are confirmed through attack or mature through extended play.

-The result is a stratego bot with a modest amateur level of play, able to defeat most casual human players and other stratego bots.
+The result is a stratego bot with a modest amateur level of play, able to defeat most casual human players and stratego bots.
-A primary failing of other stratego bots is the lack of bluffing, which allows the AI to easily determine piece ranks without random attack.
+A primary failing of stratego bots is the lack of bluffing, which allows the AI to easily determine piece ranks without random attack.
 However, even if the opponent does bluff, the AI does not heavily